Warwick-Maths-Society/Warwick-Maths-Society.github.io/README.md

 Thank you for looking in to contributing!

-You do not need to install anything to contribute; in this case, you will not be able to preview your changes, and you should indicate that this is the case in your pull request.
-That is, you should tick the second box in the last section of the pull request template:
+You do not need to install anything to contribute.
+However, you will not be able to preview your changes, and you should indicate in your pull request that this is the case by checking the second box in the last section of the pull request template:

 > - [ ] I have built and tested these changes locally or otherwise, and confirm that they work and don't break existing functionality.
 > - [x] I have not built these changes locally or otherwise, and require someone to review these changes for me.

 ## Previewing Changes

-If you would like to preview your changes, you will need to install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Jekyll](https://jekyllrb.com/docs/installation/) in order to build your site locally.
+If you would like to preview your changes locally, you will need to install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) and [Jekyll](https://jekyllrb.com/docs/installation/) in order to build your site locally.

 ---